Language: EN

 That is the only requirement for the foreach loop to work.

-Although foreach is extremely useful, it might be slightly slower than the equivalent for or while loop.
+Although foreach is extremely useful, it may be slightly slower than the equivalent for or while loop.
 This is because foreach must obtain the Enumerator and call its methods to traverse the collection.

-However, the foreach loop also gives rise to certain optimizations performed by the compiler, which are not available in other collections.
+However, the foreach loop also allows for certain optimizations performed by the compiler that are not available in other collections.

 In any case, the difference is almost negligible.
 In most cases, readability is preferred over efficiency.
-Only in cases where a computation is repeated many (millions and millions) of times, it could justify choosing one over the other for performance criteria.
-And, in this case, you would have to check both methods.
+Only in cases where a calculation is repeated many (millions and millions) of times might it justify choosing one or the other based on performance criteria.
+And in this case, you would need to check both methods.

-Suppose we have a list of integers and we want to print each of them in the console.
+Suppose we have a list of integers and want to print each of them to the console.
 Using the foreach loop, the code would be as follows:

 List<int> numbers = new List<int> { 1, 2, 3, 4, 5 };